Scalar Relativistic Hamiltonians¶

 Section author: Prakash Verma, Wallace D. Derricotte, and Francesco A. Evangelista

-The exact-two-component (X2C) approach is a convenient way to introduce scalar
+The X2C approach is a convenient way to introduce scalar

 relativistic effects in DFT and wave function-based methods.